ElectronForConstruct/website/docs/advanced/README.md

 # Introduction

-In this part you'll see advaced concepts like Steam integration.
+In this part you'll see advanced concepts like Steam integration.
 <u>*It require advanced knowledge.*</u>